 I am a PhD student in Economics at the University of Cambridge, supervised by Christos Genakos, Michael Pollitt, and Kamiar Mohaddes.
-My research interests are in empirical IO and I am currently researching the effect of quality ratings on consumer search in the healthcare sector.
-Future research ideas intend to investigate the application and effect of vertical restraints.
+I am funded by the Economic and Social Research Council.
+My research interests are in empirical IO and applied microeconomics.

-I have over 5 years experience working in an economics consultancy, advising the EU, UK Government, and other organisations on matters of public policy.
-In particular, I was heavily involved in the EU DG Comp’s evaluation of the Vertical Block Exemptions Regulation, taking an empirical look at the effects of resale price maintenance in the book sector and, building a theoretical framework to consider the state of competition in the professional business services sector.
+Prior to starting the PhD, I worked at an economics consultancy firm for 5 years, advising the EU, UK Government, and other organisations on matters of public policy.
+In particular, I was heavily involved in the EU DG Comp’s evaluation of the Vertical Block Exemptions Regulation, empirically analysing the effects of resale price maintenance in the book sector and, building a theoretical framework to consider the state of competition in the professional business services sector.

 PhD in Economics, 2027 (Expected)